Logo

-Christine Margaret Sinclair was born on June 12,1983 and is a Canadian professional soccer player who plays as a forward and captains both National Women's Soccer League club Portland Thorns FC and the Canadian national team.
+Christine Margaret Sinclair was born on June 12,1983 and is a retired Canadian professional soccer player who most recently played as a forward for the Portland Thorns of the National Women's Soccer League and, from 2000 until her retirement from international soccer in 2023, was a member of the Canadian national team.

 2.

-An Olympic gold medalist, two-time Olympic bronze medalist, CONCACAF champion, and 14-time winner of the Canada Soccer Player of the Year award, Sinclair is the world's all-time leader for international goals scored for men or women with 190 goals, and is one of the most-capped active international soccer players with more than 300 caps.
+An Olympic gold medallist, two-time Olympic bronze medallist, CONCACAF champion, and 14-time winner of the Canada Soccer Player of the Year award, Sinclair is officially the world's all-time leader for international goals scored for men or women with 190 goals, and is one of the most-capped international soccer players with 331 appearances.

 3.